jordesign/wp-church-center/readme.txt

 == Changelog ==

 v1.2.1
+- FEATURE: Added option to have a custom URL on the site logo
 - CHANGED: More specific classes on header (.wpccHeader) & footer (.wpccFooter) for more robust styling
 - BUG: External links now open in new tab if option is selected
+- BUG: Disappearing toolbar buttons now show correctly

 v1.2
 - FEATURE: Add architecture to allow for WPCC Addons